 A sponsorship agreement was signed in this spirit with the Mayor of Dax last April.
 During the course of the day, many sports activities and play events have been organised for the children: bouncy castles, skittles competitions, etc. As part of our sponsorship, Futuroscope wishes to support a popular, family day.
 This action is part of Futuroscope’s aim to promote summer events and to allow families from different backgrounds to come to Futuroscope by taking advantage of free tickets.

 On 2nd August, the Director of Futuroscope revealed that this controversy “is damaging Futuroscope’s image” and that he won’t “be bringing it up at the convention in 2013 and make sure children will not be involved with bullfighting this day”.
 In the meantime, many members have decided to boycott Futuroscope…

 On Jan.
-11th, the Ministry of Culture added bullfighting to the list of French cultural heritage assets!
+11th, the Ministry of Culture added bullfighting tot he French inventories of Intangible Cultural Heritage.

-Our Internet subscribers reacted to a cyber action on 23rd April others also reacted by telephone, fax and email.
-The Anti-bullfighting Alliance, in association with six well-known animal protection movements, also published an open letter to Frédéric Mitterand in the daily newspaper Le Parisien, a letter to Frédéric Mitterrand calling on French citizens to write to the President.
+The Anti-bullfighting Alliance, in association with six well-known animal protection movements, published an open letter to Frédéric Mitterand in the daily newspaper Le Parisien, a letter to Frédéric Mitterrand

 On September 11th, in Nîmes, capital of french bullfighting, just before the wine harvest feria, during which bullfights take place in Arles, some 3000 campaigners from 40 animal welfare groups joined in a peaceful protest organised by the Anti-corrida aimed at sensitising public opinion against these shameful spectacles.